 Do I need a referral from my doctor?

-No. A diagnosis is required for medical groups only.
-Having said that, applicants with acute/severe mental health symptoms (e.g., psychosis, suicidality, active flashbacks etc), history of violent behaviours, personality disorders (e.g., BPD) or other issues that would impair their participation or disrupt others in regular group activities are not appropriate referrals or participants.
+Registering your interest does not guarantee participation but initiates the intake process.
+Applicants with acute/severe mental health symptoms (e.g., psychosis, suicidality, active flashbacks etc), history of violent behaviours, personality disorders (e.g., BPD) or other issues that would impair their participation or disrupt others in regular group activities are not appropriate referrals or participants.
 In these cases we would recommend a higher or more specialized level of care, which can often be found at your local health authority (e.g., Vancouver Coastal Health, Island Health).
 HealthLink BC, Wellness Together Canada and BC Mental Health & Substance Use Services are all great free resources to check out as well.
 We welcome you to contact us with any additional questions.

 What benefits can I expect?

 The sky's the limit! ...no seriously, we have seen it all - from feeling life is bearable again to full blown transformation.
 A good measure of what to expect is usually based on what you put it in.
 Often participants report they have begun to live more authentically, having found new meaning and purpose.
 Sometimes the greatest benefit is facing and overcoming fears that seemed insurmountable when faced alone.
 Keep in mind Socrates dictum "The unexamined life may not be worth living..."